-The key point is that you can start with Facebook Ads from as little as £1 or $1 a day.
+You can get started with Facebook Ads from as little as £1 or $1 a day.

-In fact, we’d always recommend starting small (whatever that means in relation to your budget) and once you’ve seen what people are interested in and engaging with, scaling up at that point.
+In fact, we’d always recommend starting small (whatever that means in relation to your budget) but not small enough that you don’t reach enough people to get results!
+Once you’ve seen what people are interested in and engaging with, you should look to scale up at that point.

 You see, simply saying “Facebook Ads costs £x”, well, it doesn’t really work like that.